 Despite the ubiquity of the problem, very little analysis has focused on capturing precisely how these drivers interact.
 Even less analysis has focused on how the globalized marketplace complicates single country dynamics.
 Both of these matters are crucial to understand in order to develop effective, new policy to control the trade.

 This project aims to fill this gap by examining the significance of these channels of influence for broader arms export patterns.
 It further explores the ways in which arms supply decisions and defense industrial relationships interact with exporters’ foreign policy goals towards conflict-affected areas and belligerents.

-February 25, 2021.
-“Capitalizing on conflict: How defense contractors and foreign nations lobby for arms sales” by Dan Auble (Center for Responsive Politics).
+“Capitalizing on conflict: How defense contractors and foreign nations lobby for arms sales” by Dan Auble (Center for Responsive Politics, February 25, 2021).
 Defense companies spend millions every year lobbying politicians and donating to their campaigns.
 In the past two decades, their extensive network of lobbyists and donors have directed $285 million in campaign contributions and $2.5 billion in lobbying spending to influence defense policy.
 To further these goals they hired more than 200 lobbyists who have worked in the same government that regulates and decides funding for the industry.
-Access the full report, with graphs, maps and more through the Center for Responsive Politics.
+Access the full report, with graphs, maps and more through OpenSecrets.

 “Introducing the special section on ‘arms export controls during war and armed conflict'” by Anna Stavrianakis (Global Security, February 2023).
 Four common themes emerge from the export patterns and control systems of the United States, UK and France.
 The articles that follow explore these in more detail in an attempt to demystify complex and opaque decision-making systems or debunk myths that have grown up around arms exports.